 At this particular sale, my oldest son wanted to find a project piece.
 I pointed out this stand as potential by adding a top to it.
 However, after several months of it sitting in my garage waiting for revival, I bought it from my son.
 He lost interest and I wanted to rework it.
 Win-win.

 That brings us to today.
 I’m excited to get this DIY party started.
-I’ve not only got a new video to share with you, but a brand new tool to give to you.
+I’ve not only got a new video to share with you, but a brand-new tool to give to you.
 Seriously, I just love giving folks things!

 It’s an entry-level sprayer that’s easy for a beginner to use.
 Also, it showcases Lock-N-Go technology that allows for much easier disconnect of the nozzle from the cup for ease of cleaning and color/medium changes.
 Last, it’s perfect for thinned paint, stain, and poly.
 I’ve outlined my thoughts on how it assembles and works in my video below.
-So awesome!